- Solar advice hub

 This is disruptive and expensive, since it means finding and paying an electrician, whoâll charge you for all the additional gear they install in your home â which could include an upgraded consumer unit.

-They would also need to send a G98 notification to your Distribution Network Operator (DNO) â the organisation that runs the hardware supplying your area of the UK with electricity â which will take them some extra time.
+They would also currently need to send a G98 notification to your Distribution Network Operator (DNO) â the body that runs the hardware supplying your area with electricity â which is also factored into the price.

 The current wiring regulations (BS 7671) were created with the assumption that domestic electricity, travelling through standard wires, only flows in one direction: from the grid, through your meter, to your home.